HomeTriviaArtistsLee Krasner

 Medium

-Her parents were Russian-Jewish immigrants who struggled financially; she worked odd jobs to pay for art school.
+Lee Krasner's parents were Russian-Jewish immigrants who struggled financially and were not art collectors.
+She worked odd jobs to pay for art school.

 After Pollock’s death, Krasner stopped painting entirely for over a decade.